mendix/docs/content/en/docs/appstore/connectors/aws/aws-textract.md

 #### 4.2.8 JobStatus

-This enumeration indicates the status of the document analysis job as part of the `GetDocumentAnalysisResponse`, see
+This enumeration indicates the status of the document analysis job as part of the `GetDocumentAnalysisResponse`, see [Job Status](https://docs.aws.amazon.com/textract/latest/dg/API_GetExpenseAnalysis.html#Textract-GetExpenseAnalysis-response-JobStatus) in the AWS API documentation.

 | Name | Caption |
 | --- | --- |